 - Maximized our category spend on groceries, gas, and restaurant costs by earning 4x the points when using our Amex Gold on these categories.
 (Note: We do not spend more money on groceries, gas, or date nights so we can earn points in return.
 We simply just make sure that when we are spending money on those things we are using the right card to earn the most points in return!)

-- Put some of our major purchases last year on our Delta Skymiles Card.
+- Put some of the major purchases we had that year on our Delta Skymiles Card.
 We did some renovations on our house, and we had a baby (hello expensive!).
 Instead of paying for those things with a debit card or cash, we put them on our credit card and then paid the card off right away.
 This means that we earned points for those big purchases!

-- Paid for some of our flights last year on our Delta credit card.
-(We don’t use miles on every flight, instead we book strategically to make sure we are getting the best return.
+- Paid for some of the flights we took that year on our Delta credit card.
+(We don’t use miles on every flight, instead, we book strategically to make sure we are getting the best return.
 So this means sometimes we pay for the flights on a card if the point redemption value is too high or not worth it.
 If you pay for a flight, make sure you are using the right card (not a debit card!) so you can get more miles!)

 - We paid our cards off every month to make sure we were earning our points and staying within our budget.